HardlyDifficult/Tutorials/Chapter2.md

 ```

 </details>
-<details><summary>Would two separate player controllers be a better component based solution?</summary>
+<details open><summary>Would two separate player controllers be a better component based solution?</summary>

 Maybe, but it feels like overkill.
 The value of separating components is to allow us to mix and match to create new experiences.
 In this tutorial, we have no use case for using one or the other player controller mechanic (i.e. just support walking or just support jumping).